ahsanijaz/ahsanijaz.github.io/_posts/2018-01-01-less_travel.md

 * You are working purely on a research problem; in my experience, it is faster to write a machine learning pipeline and prototyping using R as compared to Python.

 A final note on Statistical packages; I've started working on TensorFlow and especially [Edward2](https://medium.com/tensorflow/introducing-tensorflow-probability-dca4c304e245){:target="_blank"} programming language for statistical computation.
 You can write Bayesian models, MCMC problems, variational approximation methods and trainable distributions.
-There are quite a few resources available for learning Python.
-I'd suggest to develop of thorough understanding of data structures and algorithms in Python instead of diving directly into 'dataframes' and 'scikit-learn'.
+There are numerous online resources available for learning Python.
+I'd suggest to develop of thorough understanding of data structures and algorithms in Python instead of diving directly into the world of 'dataframes' and 'scikit-learn'.
-This free online book provides a great resource and is replete with excellent examples on data structures and algorithms.
+[This]((https://runestone.academy/runestone/static/pythonds/index.html){:target="_blank"}) free online book provides a great resource and is replete with excellent examples on data structures and algorithms.
 I'd suggest to do the first seven chapters with all the sample problems: [Problem solving with algorithms and data structures](https://runestone.academy/runestone/static/pythonds/index.html){:target="_blank"}.

 Finally, I cannot stress enough to consistently sharpen your programming skills through practice.
-[LeetCode](https://leetcode.com){:target="_blank"} and [Coding games](https://www.codingame.com/start){:target="_blank"} are great platforms that provide interesting programming problems and games to solve, so get in a habit of solving good programming problems.
+[LeetCode](https://leetcode.com){:target="_blank"} and [Coding games](https://www.codingame.com/start){:target="_blank"} are great platforms that provide interesting programming problems and games to solve; so get in a habit of solving these programming problems.

 # Data Engineering
 This might be a digression from pure data science.
 At best, you'd need a high level knowledge of data engineering pipelines so that it is easier for you to integrate your work with real time, big data systems in a secure manner.
 There is no alternate to real world experience; but to get the basic knowledge on data engineering, I'd suggest to take one of these data engineering certifications and follow the course work needed for that.
 Preparing for any one of these will give you significant understanding of the state of art technologies and infrastructure needed for data engineering pipelines.